Lipen/bdd-rs/examples/abstract-interpretation/guide/chapters/part1_introduction/05_combining.typ

 == The Power of Partitioning

-Merging all paths into a single abstract environment loses precision.
-Instead, we maintain a *partitioned state*: a collection of abstract environments, each guarded by a BDD path condition.
+If we merge all paths immediately, we lose the correlation between control flow and data values.
+The solution: maintain multiple abstract environments in parallel.
+Each environment is guarded by a BDD representing the paths that reach it.

-This is often called *Trace Partitioning*.
+This is *Trace Partitioning*.

 === Partitioned State